 - A minimum payment guarantee if you (or you and your spouse) pass away before the end of the guarantee period (ranging from 1 to 25 years), remaining payments will be paid to your beneficiary

 - A return of premium guarantee where your entire premium deposit is refunded to your beneficiary if you (or you and your spouse) pass away before you receive your first annuity payment.

 Under-spending In Retirement

 One last thing on the annuity puzzle.
 Some proponents argue that annuities not only protect against longevity risk, but also the risk of under-spending in retirement.

 A U.S. study found that roughly two-thirds of retirees who have $150,000 in savings at age 65 tend to spend no more than they receive from guaranteed income sources, such as Social Security and pensions.
 They’re afraid to spend the lump sum because they value liquidity.

 An annuity, being a guaranteed income source, would make it possible to spend a bit more freely in the early years of retirement.

 Annuities can play a vital role in your retirement planning by helping to mitigate the threat of outliving your money while providing a predictable income stream for life.

-I’m not suggesting you turn every penny of your million-dollar portfolio into an annuity, but carving out a portion to create your own personal pension will add another valuable income stream that you never have to worry about managing in retirement.
+I’m not suggesting you turn every penny of a million-dollar portfolio into an annuity but carving out a portion to create your own personal pension will add another valuable and guaranteed income stream that you never have to worry about managing in retirement.